 When a client asks for a change in the text or artwork after it has already been submitted and layout approved and especially if the file has already gone out for printing, this is an AA or Author's Alteration.

 Costs associated with AAs are paid by the client.
-If the client requests AAs that will substantially change the job estimate (because they will incur extra chargeable time, for instance) then it's a good idea to have the client sign a new estimate that includes these additional charges.
+If the client requests AAs that will substantially change the job estimate (because they will incur extra chargeable time or require more costly materials such as ink or paper) then it's a good idea to have the client sign a new estimate that includes these additional charges.

 - Decide ahead of time how to handle and bill for late or repeated alterations and put it in your freelance contract before the job even begins.